 The last decade or so has witnessed a growing body of work within green criminology exploring forms of non-human animal abuse/harms involving companion animals.
 Moving away from previous work that focused on the impact of such abuse for human beings themselves – asking whether such abuse progressed to violence against humans or was part of a wider pattern of violence and criminal behaviour – this newer work explores, instead, the harms of such abuse for the companion animals themselves (see Arluke & Irvine 2017; Nurse 2013 and 2017; for a review of the earlier work see Linzey 2009).
 Specific research on particular forms of companion animal abuse has focused largely on the often interlinked topics of status/weapon dogs and dog fighting (Harding 2012; Harding & Nurse 2015; Hughes et al. 2011; Lawson 2017; Maher & Pierpoint 2011; Nurse 2021).

 To date, however, comparably less attention has been paid to the puppy trade and the phenomena of commercial dog breeding facilities (or ‘puppy mills’/puppy farms).
-This is particularly noteworthy as not only have several recent surveys revealed that public perceptions of such facilities are largely negative (Bateson, 2010; Bir, 2016; 2017), but are also the target of ongoing campaigns by major animal welfare charities (see, International Fund for Animal Welfare 2012; Dogs Trust 2020; Eurogroup on Animals 2020).
+This is particularly noteworthy as not only have several recent surveys revealed that public perceptions of such facilities are largely negative (Bateson, 2010; Bir, 2016; 2017), but puppy farms are also the target of ongoing campaigns by major animal welfare charities (see, International Fund for Animal Welfare 2012; Dogs Trust 2020; Eurogroup on Animals 2020).
 Research by Jennifer Maher and Tanya Wyatt has focused on the UK, and by extension mainland Europe, and explored rural-urban dynamics in the flow of puppies (Maher & Wyatt 2019) and the relationship between the trade and organised crime (Maher & Wyatt 2021).
 Both authors have also published a piece of ‘scoping research’ for the Scottish Government examining the nature, extent and value of legal and illegal puppy sales in the UK and what can be done to tackle the illegal trade in puppies and puppy farms (Wyatt, Maher & Biddle 2017).
 James Yeates and David Bowles (2017) have also published a chapter providing an overview of the breeding and selling of companion animals in England and Wales.
 Puppy farming is an especially pertinent form of animal abuse because, as has been widely recognised, the recent Covid lockdowns in the UK led to a boom in the sales of puppies, many of whom were bred in mainland Europe and then imported, often illegally, for sale in the UK (see Packer et al. 2021; Brand et al. 2022).